 Another strategy to help with your pain is soaking your feet before you sleep.
 It is the least expensive and easiest home remedy for neuropathic pain.
 Soaking your feet in warm water will increase blood flow to the feet.
 It also helps lower stress levels.
 The water should not be too hot, so you do not incur any burns.

 It would be best to avoid using alcohol, especially in large amounts.
 Alcohol can damage nerves and make neuropathic pain more intense.
-Some experts say you can have four drinks per week if you must partake.
+Some medical professionals say you can have four drinks per week if you must partake.

 For more on how you can stop neuropathic pain at night, call South Bay Wellness Center at (408) 642-6060 to reach our office in San Jose, California.